Yoko Watanabe: Biography

-Yoko was born in Kitakyushu city, Fukuoka Prefecture, where her father practiced medicine.
-She first studied piano, and then studied vocal when she reached high school age.
+Yoko was born in the Kitakyushu city, Fukuoka Prefecture, where her father practiced medicine.
+She first studied piano and then studied vocals when she reached high school age.
 Following her high school graduation, she studied at the Tokyo University of the Arts.
-After she graduated in 1976, she left for Italy, studying at Teatro alla Scala Academy of Lyric Opera.
-She made her stage debut in the role of Nedda in Pagliacci in 1983, after which she sung in Italy.
+After she graduated in 1976, she left for Italy, studying at the Teatro alla Scala Academy of Lyric Opera.
+She made her stage debut in the role of Nedda in Pagliacci in 1983, after which she sang in Italy.

-She was also known for her large repertoire including such works as Micaela in Carmen, Donna Elvira in Don Giovanni, Marguerite in Faust and Amelia in Verdi's Simon Boccanegra.
-She returned to Japan in 1985 for her much-celebrated first performance at home with the Fujiwara Opera troupe, as the title role in Puccini's Madama Butterfly, her signature role.
+She was also known for her large repertoire, including such works as Micaela in Carmen, Donna Elvira in Don Giovanni, Marguerite in Faust and Amelia in Verdi's Simon Boccanegra.
+She returned to Japan in 1985 for her much-celebrated first performance at home with the Fujiwara Opera troupe as the title role in Puccini's Madama Butterfly, her signature role.

-Watanabe died from cancer in her Milan home on 15 July, 2004 at the age of 51.
+Watanabe died from cancer in her Milan home on 15 July 2004 at the age of 51.